d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 |           Number of repetitions: _____
 \vspace{0.05in}

+\newpage

 14. Sketch the distribution displayed by your instructor here.
 Label each axis appropriately.

 \vspace{1.5in}